On the dynamics of extensions of free-abelian times free groups endomorphisms to the completion: Introduction

 This line of research extended early to wider classes of groups.
 For instance, Paulin proved in 1989 that the subgroup of fixed points of an automorphism of a hyperbolic group is finitely generated \cite{[Pau89]}.
 Fixed points were also studied for right-angled Artin groups \cite{[RSS13]} and lamplighter groups \cite{[MS18]}.

 Regarding the extension of an endomorphism to the completion, infinite fixed points of automorphisms of free groups were also discussed by Bestvina and Handel in \cite{[BH92]} and Gaboriau, Jaeger, Levitt and Lustig in \cite{[GJLL98]}.
 The dynamics of free groups automorphisms is proved to be asymptotically periodic in \cite{[LL08]}.
-In \cite{[CS09a]}, the dynamical study of infinite fixed points was performed for monoids defined by special confluent rewriting systems (which contain free groups as a particular case).
-This was also achieved in \cite{[Sil13]} for virtually injective endomorphisms of virtually free groups.
+In \cite{[CS09a]}, Cassaigne and Silva study the dynamics of infinite fixed points for monoids defined by special confluent rewriting systems (which contain free groups as a particular case).
+This was also achieved by Silva in \cite{[Sil13]} for virtually injective endomorphisms of virtually free groups.